vijaynkhotborgaon/UrlShortner/readme.md

 Steps for accessing Url Shortner application using command line and laravel server
 --------------------------------------------------------------------------------------

-Downlaod file from github. link :
+Downlaod file from github. link : https://github.com/vijaynkhotborgaon/UrlShortner

+Once you downloaded file, unzip it.
+After unzipping you will get folder as "UrlShortner-master".
+Please rename it to "UrlShortner".

 Database setup :